Local government areas of Scotland: Burghs

-Burghs were a form of town government dating back to the twelfth century.
-Originally created by charter, and mainly concerned with trading privileges, they had been reformed earlier in the nineteenth century.
+Burghs were a form of town government dating back to the 12th century.
+Originally created by charter, and mainly concerned with trading privileges, they had been reformed earlier in the 19th century.
 Legislation enacted in 1833 allowed the inhabitants of existing burghs to adopt a "police system" allowing for the paving, lighting, cleansing, watching, supplying with water, and improving of the town.
-A further act of 1850 could be adopted by any place with a population of 700 which thereupon became a "police burgh".
+A further act of Parliament, the Burgh Police (Scotland) Act 1833 (3 & 4 Will.
+4. c.
+46) could be adopted by any place with a population of 700 which thereupon became a "police burgh".
 Those burghs which had not adopted a police system were abolished in 1893.
 Burghs were largely autonomous, and when county councils were established they had a limited jurisdiction within burgh boundaries.

 Counties of cities

 The royal burgh of Edinburgh was, by virtue of various charters, a "county and city" and entirely outside the jurisdiction of Midlothian County Council.
-In 1893 Glasgow became a county of a city by private act of parliament Dundee followed in 1894 and Aberdeen in 1899.
+In 1893 Glasgow became a county of a city by local act of Parliament, the County of the City of Glasgow Act 1893 (56 & 57 Vict. c. clxxxviii).
+Dundee followed with the Dundee Corporation Act 1894 (57 & 58 Vict. c. lxxiv) and Aberdeen with the Aberdeen Corporation Act 1899 (c. lx).